gaehlerm/SoftwareEngineering/README.md

 # 13. Functions

 "Functions should do one thing.
 They should do it well.
-And they should do it only." - Robert C. Martin

-[Clean Code, chapter 3]
+And they should do it only." - Robert C. Martin [Clean Code, chapter 3]

 Functions (and methods) are, along with classes, the backbone of modern object-oriented (OO) software.
 People just don't care about functions as much as they do about classes.
 They are fairly simple to use, and there are only a few things to take care of.
 Still, there is quite a lot to know about functions as well.
 We will learn why functions must adhere to the SRP and should not have any side effects.

 Throughout this book, we will distinguish between functions and methods, as is common practice among most authors.
 Even though I would personally like to refer to both of them as functions since they are essentially the same, just in slightly different contexts.
 Most of the concepts I write about functions also apply to methods, as they are very similar in many respects.
-The class variables and the slightly different context are not fundamentally different.
-Class variables are similar to output arguments.
-I hope it is generally clear from the context whether an explanation applies to functions, methods, or both.
+Methods have access to class variables, which are basically additional function arguments.
+If you regard them as such, almost all arguments hold for both, functions and methods.
+I remaining differences should be clear from the context.

 ## Do one thing only